Table of Contents

 Defect Severity Levels

-Severity levels are an important part of defect triage.
+Severity levels are an important part of Defect Triage.
 They help development teams prioritize defects based on their impact on the system or the user.
 Most defect tracking systems use a standard set of severity levels, which may include:

 - Critical: Defects that cause the system to crash or result in data loss are typically assigned a critical severity level.